So what age group should Sailor Moon be aimed at?

 Kodansha was right behind them, making commercials and send-away products, aimed at tween girls.

-Then came Sailormoon StarS, where all hell broke loose.
+Then came Sailor Moon Sailor StarS, where all hell broke loose.

 Naoko Takeuchi had not yet finished writing the end of the manga, and had been in several heated arguments with different Toei writers.
 Toei animation wanted the series to keep going, with several executives wanting to take the series not only into a separate story altogether, but they wanted to aim for an even younger demographic, while Naoko wanted the series to stay true to her initial audience.